2022 Grenadian general election

-Snap general elections were held in Grenada on 23 June 2022.
+General elections were held in Grenada on 23 June 2022.
 The incumbent Prime Minister Keith Mitchell sought a sixth term.
 National Democratic Congress (NDC) made a return to parliament after nine years of absence, defeating the ruling party New National Party (NNP), which led to Dickon Mitchell becoming the new prime minister of Grenada.
 This is also the first election since 2008 where the NDC gained seats.

 Background

 During the previous election held in March 2018, the NNP, led by prime minister Keith Mitchell, was re-elected to a fifth term.
 Like in the 2013 election, the NNP won all 15 seats in the house of representatives.

 Three months after the 2018 election, NDC leader Nazim Burke resigned, and deputy leader Joseph Andall acted as party leader in the interim.
 Former education minister Franka Bernardine was elected unopposed at the next party convention in November.
-She resigned in November 2020 due to health reasons, with deputy leader Adrian Thomas taking charge in the interim period.
+She resigned in November 2020 for health reasons, with deputy leader Adrian Thomas taking charge in the interim period.
 The NDC reconvened in October 2021 to elect new party executives; the party chose attorney Dickon Mitchell (no relation) to lead the NDC, with Adrian Thomas as deputy leader.